MHindermann/m3/README.md

 #### 4.1 Naive reconciliation

 `reconciled/owcm_gnd_naive` is a reconciliation based on the single data field `prefLabel` without any restrictions to a GND datatype.
 The result has 1443 or 43% automatic (i.e., high confidence) matches.
+(Note that naive reconciliation with Wikidata results in less than 1% automatic matches.)
 However, even a cursory glance reveals quite a few (kinds of) false positives:

 - _Minor Asiatic Colonies_ is matched to GND's _Minoer_, the ancient Minoan civilization.
 - 28 concepts that include the prefix _modern_ (e.g., _Modern Canada_) are matched to _Suite en style modern_ by composer Joseph Achron.